mattyr/sidecloq/README.md

 ## Notes

+### Redis Connection

+By default, Sidecloq uses Sidekiq's redis connection pool to do it's work.
+If you use a custom-configured connection pool, ensure that it has sufficient connections for both Sidekiq and Sidecloq.
+The minimum is the concurrency level + 3 additional connections.
+Note that the pool creates connections lazily, so setting a big number here isn't an issue (per Sidekiq docs!).

+### MRI Version

 If you are running MRI < 2.2.2, you will need to make sure you are using rack < 2.0.
 You can do this by adding: